Editor, Karl Oestreich; Assistant Editor, Carmen Zwicker

 Reach: The Wall Street Journal, a US-based newspaper published by Dow Jones & Company, has the largest print circulation in America with 1.4 million (60 percent) of a total of 2.3 million.
 Its website has more than 4.3 million unique visitors each month.

-Huffington Post Struggling With High Blood Pressure?
-Your Sleep May Be To Blame by Alena Hall
+Struggling With High Blood Pressure?
+Your Sleep May Be To Blame

 Looking to lower your blood pressure?
 Fix your poor sleep habits first, suggests a new study.
 Mayo Clinic researchers recently set out to find how reduced sleep quantity and quality could affect a person's blood pressure.
 After monitoring their eight participants for 16 days, they found that when their subjects experienced prolonged periods of shorter sleep, they also registered substantially higher blood pressure numbers at night.
 While the size of the study was small, they presented their findings at the American College of Cardiology's 64th Annual Scientific Session in San Diego, California, on March 15.